daarshik/Kanban-board/README.md

 }

 P.s.
-I have also impelemented the drag and drop functionality but there is small issue due to which this functionality will only be triggered only if some changes are done to the ColumnList.tsx file.
+I have also impelemented the drag and drop functionality but there is small issue due to which this functionality will only be triggered only this action[if you comment or uncomment the <ColumnHead/>(this component where it is called)] is done to the ColumnList.tsx file.
 Also i could have solved this if i had more time.
 Thankyou for your time!